 When it comes to working with a therapist to do psychotherapy in the Canadian Province of Ontario, multiple mental health professionals can legally provide the service.
 They are: psychologists, psychotherapists, social workers, psychiatrists, family physicians, nurse practitioners, and occupational therapists.
 It can be confusing for clients to choose among different types of “therapists” in Toronto.
 This article is to help you navigate this process, I will also share specific ways to search for therapists at the end of the article.
 Please know that the term “therapist” is usually used in media and popular psychology articles.
 All those professionals mentioned above can be referred to as “therapists.”

 Here is a great summary of Ontario’s mental health professionals comparison by the Ontario Psychological Association

 Three professionals comprise the main “workforce” of psychotherapy: psychologists, social workers, and psychotherapists.
-Psychiatrists are medical doctors specializing in mental health and usually treat people from medical perspectives.
+Psychiatrists are medical doctors specializing in mental health and usually treat people from medical perspectives (e.g., prescribing medications).
 Their training in psychotherapy can vary significantly.
-However, only family physicians and psychiatrists can prescribe medications.
+However, only family physicians, psychiatrists and nurse practitioners can prescribe medications.
 I will focus on those three professionals here.